Introduction

 Building scalable web applications requires organizing code into well-defined layers and maintaining a clear separation of concerns.

-If you are here, you have likely used Axum, a framework developed by the tokio-rs team.
+If you are here, you have likely used axum, a framework developed by the tokio team.
 Axum offers a comprehensive set of features for web development; however, as your project grows, the codebase can become complex to maintain.
-You might find yourself repeatedly adding features to extend or simplify Axum's own functionality, which can lead to a difficult-to-maintain codebase over time.
+You might find yourself adding elements to extend or simplify Axum's own functionality, which can lead to a difficult-to-maintain codebase over time.

 For this reason, Sword leverages libraries from the tokio ecosystem to build a more organized and modular development structure, aiming to facilitate the scalability and maintainability of your Rust web projects.